agentmodels/agentmodels.org/chapters/5b-myopia.md

 print('Overall means for [Optimal,Myopic]: ' + means);
 ~~~~

 >**Exercise**: The above codebox shows that performance for the two agents is similar.
 Try varying the priors and the `latentState` and verify that performance remains similar.
-How would you provide stronger empirical evidence that the two algorithms are equivalent for this problem.
+How would you provide stronger empirical evidence that the two algorithms are equivalent for this problem?

-The following codebox computes the runtime for Myopic and Optimal agents as a function of the number of bandit trials.
+The following codebox computes the runtime for Myopic and Optimal agents as a function of the number of Bandit trials.
 We see that the Myopic agent has better scaling even on a small number of trials.
 Note that neither agent has been optimized for Bandit problems.

->**Exercise:** think of ways to optimize the Myopic agent with $$C_m=1$$ for binary Bandit problems.
+>**Exercise:** Think of ways to optimize the Myopic agent with $$C_m=1$$ for binary Bandit problems.

 ~~~~
 // myopia_bandit_scaling